-AD DITIONAL GUIDELINES FOR DEVELOPING NEAR ECOSYSTEM CONNECTIVITY Y AREAS 49.
-Connectivity and linkages of ESAs on the property to adjacent ESAs and other habitat areas shall be maintained wherever possible, and in general accordance with the Ecosystem Connectivity Areas Opportunities identified on Map 5, to develop a continuous network of ecosystems and minimize fragmentation.
-This means locating development within the parcel where it will cause the least impact to natural habitat and the movement of native fauna between adjacent areas.
 50. To the maximum extent possible, the distribution and intensity of native vegetation and cover should be maintained throughout the property.
 51. New road and linear utility development within Connectivity Areas shall be avoided to the maximum extent possible.
 If new road and linear utility development cannot be avoided: a.
 The length and width of development shall be minimized; b.
-Crossings shall be narrow and perpendicular to the connectivity area c.
-Appropriate Wildlife crossing infrastructure must be designed and installed, where appropriate, based on the mitigation measures identified in the required bio-inventory.
-The design should follow best practices to reduce the impact of roads on local wildlife species.
-52. Any fencing or other similar barriers to the movement of identified wildlife shall be designed with wildlife movement in mind.
+Crossings shall be narrow and perpendicular to the connectivity area C. Appropriate wildlife crossing infrastructure as determined by the mitigation measures described in the bio-inventory shall be designed and installed, using best practices for mitigating the effect of reads and local species.
+52 ny fencing or other similar barriers to the movement of identified wildlife shall be esigned with wildlife movement in mind.

-WRITTEN EXPLANATION
+WRITTEN SUBMISSION